The theme of this year's South West Heritage festival is ‘Timber’ - How it’s sustained us as an industry across the district.

 For more information visit the Busselton & South West Heritage Festival Facebook page.

-The Margaret River and District Historical Society (MRDHS) began around 20 years ago and is dedicated to collecting, preserving and cataloguing the local history of Margaret River and surrounding districts.
-The MRDHS centres around the 1925 Bramley School building on the banks of the Margaret River and has up to 30 members plus volunteers.
+The Margaret River and District Historical Society (MRDHS) began around 30 years ago and is dedicated to collecting, preserving and cataloguing the local history of Margaret River and surrounding districts.
+The MRDHS centers around the Old Settlement on the banks of the Margaret River and has around 30 members plus volunteers.

-The Bramley School contains historical school paraphernalia, many local photographs and changing displays.
+The headquarters of the Society is located in the Bramley School at the site and contains historical school paraphernalia, many local photographs and changing displays.
 In 2015, after many years of restoration work by MRDHS members and volunteers, another Group Settlement building, a “Groupie” house, was officially opened and operates as a museum.

-The museum holds a collection of Group Settlement artefacts, dating from between 1921-1935 and is surrounded by farming implements, blacksmith tools, renovated spring carts and an old dairy and milk shed that were used during the same period.
+The museum holds a collection of Group Settlement artefacts, dating from 1920 and is surrounded by an extensive collection of farming implements, blacksmith tools, renovated spring carts and an old dairy and milk shed that were used during this period.

 Saturday 10:00am - 3:00pm

 Sunday 10:00am - 1:00pm

 The Margaret River & Districts Historical Society is located at

 The Old Settlement